Public transport in Pezinok

 Public transport in Pezinok (Slovak: Mestská hromadná doprava v Pezinku) or Town bus transport in Pezinok (Slovak: Autobusová mestská doprava v Pezinku or Mestská autobusová doprava v Pezinku; shortly MHD Pezinok or MAD Pezinok) is a network of urban public transport lines in Pezinok.
 Public transport services are provided by only one carrier, from 8 January 2024 by AZ–Lines.

 Public transport serves not only to ensure the transport of residents to work, schools and the hospital, but also for walking around the city.
 From January 2024, in addition to the working week, it also operates on weekends and holidays.
 It serves a total of 24 bus stops.

 History

-The original public transport in Pezinok ran until December 2005, when it was unexpectedly canceled and was subsequently replaced by regional buses of the SAD Bratislava carrier, later Slovak Lines.
+The original public transport in Pezinok ran until 11 December 2005, when it was unexpectedly cancelled and was subsequently replaced by regional buses of the SAD Bratislava carrier.
+After the cancellation, the stops Tatra Regena, Drevoindustria, Sklad, OSP, Komenského ulica, 1. mája, Bernolákova, Zigmundíkova, Malokarpatská a Kúpalisko were cancelled.
+Also the stops Šenkvická, Cajlanská, sídlisko Sever, Cajlanská stred a Muškát, which were later restored for the Slovak Lines regional line no. 522.